Green-Software-Foundation/patterns/docs/catalog/ai/leverage-sustainable-regions.md

 # Use sustainable regions for ML training

 ## Description
 Training an AI model has a significant carbon footprint.
-Leverage a region which offers carbon-free energy for running your ML training jobs.
+Depending on the model parameters and training iterations, training an AM/ML model consumes lot of of power and requires many high servers that adds to embodied emissions.

 ## Solution